-This website is not intended for children and we do not knowingly collect data relating to children.
+This Website is not intended for children and we do not knowingly collect or process personal data relating to children.

 Email address: firstname.lastname@example.org

-Telephone number: 0115 9648266
+Telephone number: 0115 721 0200

-This website may include links to third-party websites, plug-ins and applications.
+This Website may include links to third-party websites, plug-ins, and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.

 - Identity Data includes; first name, maiden name, last name, marital status, title, date of birth and gender and photographs, copies of passport, national identity card, driving licence, utility bills, and other similar documents.

 - Professional Data includes academic qualifications and achievements, references, profession, job title, employer and professional history of these things, immigration status and work permits.

 - Contact Data includes billing address, trading address, email address and telephone numbers.

 - Transaction Data includes details about payments to and from you and other details of services you have purchased from us.